10 Memorable Ways to Share the Wordless Gospel

-10 powerful ways to share the wordless Gospel and deepen kids’ understanding of the gospel message this Easter!
+10 memorable ways to share the wordless Gospel and deepen kids’ understanding of the gospel message this Easter!

 Say: We can’t take away sin from our lives through our own power.

 - Tell about a time you wished you could erase something you did wrong.

 - Talk about what you feel like after you choose to do something you know is wrong.

 Option 2.
 Sin Stains

 Place the white cloth on top of the plate and gather kids around it.
 Tell children that sin is doing the wrong things.
 Ask kids to take turns giving an example of sin, such as disobeying or hitting.
 As each child gives an example of sin, he or she will scoop coffee grounds onto the cloth.